 Ebooks enhance the publisher’s authenticity, a characteristic that 63% of customers say makes or breaks their decision to buy.
 This strategy is the cornerstone of content marketing, which drives three times the leads of traditional marketing at just over a third of the cost.
 Intrigued?
 Review this comprehensive guide to implementing an ebook campaign.

-Decide on an Approach
+Ebook Strategy: Decide on an Approach

 To generate leads with an ebook, you need to determine how the content will facilitate your potential customer’s journey through the sales funnel.
 Ideally, an ebook should support your core product or service by offering your reader value, without replacing their need to actually make a purchase from your brand.
 On the other hand, an ebook without a close enough connection to your core offerings won’t effectively encourage the reader to take the desired next steps, whatever they may be.
 Hiring an ebook ghostwriter can help you make this distinction successfully.